-Category Points Indicators of Quality of Response Earned • Fully Developed 5 Applicant presents a comprehensive plan for soliciting input from the parents and other members of the community.
+Category Points Indicators of Quality of Response Category Earned indicators of Quanty of Response Fully 5 Applicant presents a comprehensive plan for soliciting input from Developed the parents and other members of the community.
 The plan includes various activities to engage the community, a timeline of activities, a description of how data will be collected and shared, and how the data will be used by the applicant when implementing and operating charter schools in the State.
 Well Developed 4 Applicant presents a detailed plan soliciting input from the parents and other members of the community.
 The plan includes some of the following elements or lacks a thorough description of the following: activities to engage the community, a timeline of activities, a description of how data will be collected and shared, and how the data will be used by the applicant when implementing and operating charter schools.
-Adequately Developed 3 Applicant presents a moderately detailed plan for soliciting input from the parents and other members of the community.
-The plan does not contain a variety of activities, limiting the engagement possibility for the community, and it is unclear how the applicant will use this information when implementing or operating charter schools.
+Adequately 3 Applicant presents a moderately detailed plan for soliciting input Developed from the parents and other members of the community.
+The plan does not contain a variety of activities, limiting the engagement possibility for the community, and it is unclear how the applicant will use this information when implementing or operating charter D 1 1.0 schools.
 Poorly Developed 1-2 Applicant presents a weak plan without specifics for soliciting input from the parents and other members of the community.
-Applicant does not specify how the applicant will take into consideration the input from the community when implementing and operating charter schools.
+Developed Applicant does not specify how the applicant will take into consideration the input from the community when implementing and operating charter schools.
 Not Addressed 0 Applicant does not address.